 4.7.65.
 The Petitioners further submitted that the Discoms faced challenges while segregating this amount under the similar duplicate accounting heads, therefore, the amount incurred / to be incurred is booked / provisioned under the various accounting head under O&M expenses as per the existing practice adopted as per Companies Act.
 The Commission is of the view that although the Petitioners are claiming additional R&M expenses for implementation of SoP Regulations much progress is not being reflected.
-Moreover, the Petitioners have also failed to substantiate their claim.
-However, the Petitioners have made progress in development of framework for implementation of SoP Regulations.
+Moreover, the Petitioners have made progress in development of framework for implementation of SoP Regulations.